 International Financial Institutions (IFIs)

-Not only is the Bank associated with IFIs through several cooperation instruments signed under the aegis of the European Union, but it has also signed six bilateral cooperation agreements with, respectively, the European Bank for Reconstruction and Development (EBRD), the World Bank (including the IDA), the Nordic Investment Bank (NIB), the Asian Development Bank (ADB), Kreditanstalt für Wiederaufbau (KfW) – the German promotional bank, the most recent being with the European Stability Mechanism (ESM) on 9 December 2014.
+Not only is the Bank associated with IFIs through several cooperation instruments signed under the aegis of the European Union, but it has also entered into bilateral cooperation agreements with, respectively, the European Bank for Reconstruction and Development (EBRD), the World Bank (including the IDA), the Nordic Investment Bank (NIB), Kreditanstalt für Wiederaufbau (KfW), and the European Stability Mechanism (ESM).